zyinghua/yinghua-website/_pages/about.md

     - /about.html
 ---

 I'm a Bachelor of Computer Science graduate from Monash University.
-My current study interest lies in Artificial Intelligence, I have learned fundamental machine learning techniques, natural language processing as well as deep learning.
-Looking forward to enjoying hands-on research experience in Computer Vision/NLP/Deep Learning!
+My current study interest lies in Deep Learning & Computer Vision, or broadly Artificial Intelligence; I have acquired knowledge of fundamental machine learning techniques, natural language processing as well as several deep learning insights.
+Looking forward to enjoying relevant hands-on research!

-I'm planning to undertake Bachelor of Science (Honours) in Computer Science at The University of Sydney for the whole next year.
+I'm currently doing Bachelor of Science (Honours) in Computer Science at The University of Sydney with a focus on deep learning.

 I believe "Technology is about turning something magical into reality"!